andrasq/node-qfputs/Readme.md

 ### drain( [maxUnwritten], callback(error) )

 Wait for the un-written buffered data to shrink to no more than maxUnwritten chars.
-If maxUnwritten is omitted, the built-in default of 200 KB is used.
+If maxUnwritten is omitted, the built-in default of `2 * writesize` (200 KB) is used.

 If unreported write errors occurred since the last call to fflush or drain, the callback will be called with first write error, the error state cleared.